RamSivaSundaraKarthykeyan/RamSivaSundaraKarthykeyan/README.md

 ## Hi there! 👋

-I'm Ram Siva Sundara Karthykeyan, a passionate developer who loves creating innovative solutions.
-I enjoy coding and exploring new technologies, always eager to learn and grow!
+I'm Ram Siva Sundara Karthykeyan, a passionate Game Developer and a self-taught Web Developer.

 ## About Me

-As a developer, I focus on building robust applications using modern frameworks and technologies.
-While my current location is not specified, I am open to opportunities and collaborations.
+As a developer, I focus on building robust web pages using modern frameworks and technologies like React.js, Next.js, Node.js, and Express.js.
+I am open to opportunities and collaborations.
 My GitHub profile showcases my journey and projects!

 ## Skills & Technologies